If you’ve ever wondered why is a website important for small businesses, let me share a story.

 Even when it comes to hotels, for example, you may find a hotel on booking.com.
 Would you book it, if it didn’t even have a website?
 Would you trust it?
 I never do.

+A website is critical for small businesses as it can mean sales.
 Your customers and target audience don’t have to be limited by any time restrictions to know more about you, no matter where they are based.

 They can check out your information and endorsements at any time.

-In the example I mentioned above about my husband wanting to support a small business, a big factor that worked in his purchase decision was also reviews of women showing how they used the hairbands and how much they loved it.
+In the example I mentioned above about my husband wanting to support a small business, a big factor that worked in his purchase decision was also reviews of women showing how they used the hairbands and how much they loved them.
 Real, authentic pictures by authentic people.

 And since he doesn’t know anything about hairbands, he just trusted what other people have to say.